 Lavender is an indispensable essential oil — it’s not only useful to have at home but many people won’t leave home without it.
 In a sense, it’s the mother of all essential oils: incredibly versatile, yet powerful.
 The aroma doesn’t suit all tastes, but when someone suffers a minor burn or scald, a cut or graze, an insect bite or a headache, a tooth abscess or sleeplessness, it’s lavender they call for.

-Not only is lavender a spectacular healer that also prevents scarring, it’s a mood tonic that brings calm, relaxation, and stress relief.
-Lavender oil is a natural antiseptic, antibiotic, and slightly antifungal agent that’s also a sedative and antidepressant.
-Although not known specifically as a circulatory stimulant, lavender oil certainly seems to allay the effects of clinical shock.
+Not only is a spectacular healer that also prevents scarring, it’s a mood tonic that brings calm, relaxation, and stress relief.
+The oil is a natural antiseptic, antibiotic, and slightly antifungal agent that’s also a sedative and antidepressant.
+Although not known specifically as a circulatory stimulant, the oil certainly seems to allay the effects of clinical shock.
 Lavender is one of the few essential oils that could be applied undiluted to the skin in certain acute conditions